-28 How can joint venture parties have liabilities to each other beyond what is expressly agreed in the joint venture agreement?
+How can joint venture parties have liabilities to each other beyond what is expressly agreed in the joint venture agreement?

-In a contractual joint venture, each party is liable to the other parties for any loss or damages caused through his or her fault (article 538 para 2 CO).
-Towards third parties, the partners have personal, unlimited, joint and several liability for obligations contracted jointly or through representatives, unless stipulated differently in the joint venture agreement (article 544 para 3 CO).
+In a contractual joint venture, each party is liable to the other parties for any loss or damages caused through his or her fault (article 538, paragraph 2 of the CO).
+Towards third parties, the partners have personal, unlimited, joint and several liability for obligations contracted jointly or through representatives, unless stipulated differently in the joint venture agreement (article 544, paragraph 3 of the CO).
 Restriction of liability is only possible where a party expressly acts in its own name.
 However, such liability among the parties is not given if a party acted tortiously.

 By contrast, only corporate assets are liable for the obligations of a corporate joint venture.
-Swiss law provides for personal liability of members of the board of directors and persons engaged in business management or auditing for any damages or losses arising from an intentional or negligent breach of their duties.
+Swiss law provides for the personal liability of members of the board of directors and persons engaged in business management or auditing for any damages or losses arising from an intentional or negligent breach of their duties.
 Corporate law distinguishes the following types of liability:

-- liability for administration, business management and liquidation (article 754 CO); - · liability for the issue prospectus (article 752 CO); and - liability of auditors (article 755 CO).
+- · liability for administration, business management and liquidation (article 754 of the CO); - · liability for the issue prospectus (article 752 of the CO); and - · liability of auditors (article 755 of the CO).